3rd Season at Auburn Follow @CoachBrucePearl

 Bruce Pearl is a proven winner.
-In 20 seasons as a head coach he has guided his teams to the NCAA Tournament 17 times and the postseason 18 times.
+He enters his 22nd seaason in 2016-17 12 wins shy of 500 wins, average of 23.2 wins per season.
+In his 21 years, he has guided his teams to the NCAA Tournament 17 times and the postseason 18 times.
 And when he's not winning basketball games, he's winning the hearts of a fan base badly wanting a winner.

-In his first year at Auburn, Pearl turned a struggling program into a must-see commodity.
+In his first year at Auburn in 2014-15, Pearl turned a struggling program into a must-see commodity.
 Season tickets sold out as Auburn Arena was filled to 85.7 percent capacity over the course of 17 home games, drawing 133,033 total fans into Auburn Arena, the third-best total attendance in school history.

 Senior KT Harrell turned in an All-SEC performance throughout the season, finishing the year as the league's leading scorer (18.5 points per game), sixth in the SEC in field goal percentage (.464) and was the SEC leader in 3-point field goal percentage (.445/10th in NCAA) and 3-point field goals made per game (2.8/33rd in NCAA).

 In 2015-16, for the first time since the 1967-68 season, Auburn defeated Kentucky, Alabama, Tennessee, Georgia and Arkansas in the same season.
 The Tigers defeated No. 13 Kentucky and Alabama in back-to-back games for the first time since 1967 and the third time in its 110 seasons of basketball.
 Auburn snapped several long losing streaks: 18 games to Kentucky, 15 games to ranked teams, eight games to Tennessee and eight games to Arkansas.
 All of this despite Auburn players missing 125 games on the season due to injury, etc.